Ichoran/mwt-core/Software-Settings-Json.md

 13. `"more"` - A nested stimulus object that specifies what happens immediately after the first stimulus train is done
 14. `"custom"` - A JSON value that contains any custom settings to the stimulator.
 For Ticklish, this is the command-string sent to the device to set up the stimulus.

+Note that LabView uses an empty string for the channel to indicate that it has saved some stimulus parameters but does not want to actually deliver the stimulus this time.

 ## The `"reference"` object

 Reference objects are specified in an object that consists primarily of an array of x,y coordinates.
 The object contains three fields: